 - Setup Google Analytics: it can show you how many people come from Google+ and complete a contact form or set up an appointment or enquire more info about a particular product or service.

-- Calls & In-Person Tracking: You can use different phone number for different marketing campaigns and you can see how many calls from SEO campaign vs. Google AdWords campaign.
+- Calls & In-Person Tracking: You can use different phone number for different marketing campaigns and you can see how many calls from SEO campaign vs. Google Ads campaign.
 There is a lot of confusion with phone call tracking and local SEO.
 It is important to not use tracking number on citations.

 - In order to track in-person visits, you can use special promo codes and use it for Google Plus page and if someone comes in with that code, you can match that with your Google Plus Local campaign page.